Every year, January comes, and so do my big fitness plans.

 Every time I try to change everything at once, I fail.

 This time, it’s not about perfection.
-It’s about consistency.

-How I Plan to Achieve It?
+How I Plan to Achieve It

 1. Daily Walking